anngroong/podcasts/content/episode/224-turkey-syria-earthquake-armenia-azerbaijan-lavrov-interview-eu-mission-csto-public-perceptions-yerevan-politics.md

 #### Questions:
 * Some, even opposition leaning analysts, have accused Russia of crossing red lines in the Armenian-Russian relationship.
 Would you agree with that?
 And what are the repercussions of this perspective by Russia, on the Armenian-Azerbaijani conflict?
-* What does it mean for Artsakh, and its aspirations for self-determination and independence?

 ### EU Monitors